ActianCorp/integration-platform-docs/docs/integration-agent/advanced-topics/configuration-files.md

 | `server.port`  | Populated during installation.
 Port used for Agent application container. | `6001` |

 ## Windows Service Wrapper (Windows Installations Only)

-**<font color="red">NOTE: This topic does not exist in the GitHub Pages site.
-I pulled this from the current docs.actian.com content.
-Does this belong here?</font>**

 :::danger[Caution!]
 This file contains many properties.
 Any that are not listed here, DO NOT MODIFY!